 a = a+1, a new object

-3 is created and now a associates with this object.
+3 is created and now a is associated with this object.

-b = 2, the new name b gets associated with the previous object
+b = 2 is executed, the new name b gets associated with the previous object

-This is efficient as Python doesn't have to create a new duplicate object.
+This is efficient as Python does not have to create a new duplicate object.
 This dynamic nature of name binding makes Python powerful; a name could refer to any type of object.

 >>> a = 5 >>> a = 'Hello World!' >>> a = [1,2,3]

-All these are valid and a will refer to three different types of object at different instances.
+All these are valid and a will refer to three different types of objects in different instances.
 Functions are objects too, so a name can refer to them as well.

-Our same name a can refer to a function and we can call the function through it, pretty neat.
+The same name a can refer to a function and we can call the function using this name.

-To simply put it, namespace is a collection of names.
+To simply put it, a namespace is a collection of names.

 Different namespaces can co-exist at a given time but are completely isolated.

-A namespace containing all the built-in names is created when we start the Python interpreter and exists as long we don't exit.
+A namespace containing all the built-in names is created when we start the Python interpreter and exists as long as the interpreter runs.